-Contact us we will put you in contact with of our ReAct Funding training advisers to discuss your preferred courses in greater detail and outline your next steps.
+Contact us and we will put you in contact with one of our ReAct Funding training advisers to discuss your preferred courses in greater detail and outline your next steps.
 If you are then happy to proceed, we will help complete your funding paperwork and be on hand to answer any questions or queries you may have.

 Speak to one of our ReAct funding training advisers today.
 Contact us by phone, webchat or email to arrange an appointment.

 There is a large number of training courses available under the ReAct training programme, from a range of specialist training providers.
 Your Careers Wales adviser will be able to help point you in the right direction to find a suitable course and training provider for your learning requirements.